rust-lagit1/rfcs/text/0000-infered-types.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Maintainers should accept this proposal because it can simplify writing Rust code.
-Especially in enum heavy libraries like [windows-rs](https://github.com/microsoft/windows-rs).
 There have been many ideas for what this operator should be including `::` add `.`.
 Despite that, the underscore is the best because it has already been used to infer lifetimes.
 Additionally the underscore by itself can be used to construct a struct creating a consistent experience.

-If this RFC doesn’t happen, writing rust code will continue to feel bloated and old.
+Maintainers should accept this proposal because it can simplify writing Rust code and prevent the large problem of reputition in switch statements.

 # Prior art